 3. Looking Good after a c-section

 As I said before, you won’t be able to shower for a few days, and you probably won’t be too excited about doing it every day for the first weeks.
-Nonetheless, there are going to be tons of photos made of you and your new baby and everyone is going to want to see you too!
+Nonetheless, there are going to be tons of photos made of you and your new baby.
 With a few simple items, you can make yourself look good even when you feel your worst.

 - Dry shampoo will help your hair look like it has been recently washed even if it hasn’t.